abhikrishnaram/amfoss-tasks/task-00/README.md

 garuda
 arch(for 1 day only thou)

 So yes i have distro hoped a couple of times and understood that debain is my best fit.
-In which I live ubuntu(thou its bloated). also non of the distros matter becoz the almost terminal is same in all those(debian based).
+In which I use ubuntu(thou its bloated).
+Also non of the distros matter becoz the almost terminal is same in all those(debian based).